0kam/vodet/README.md

 gmvae = GMVAE(data_dirs)
 ```
 ### Generating patch images
-Inorder to train the GMVAE classifier model, first we separate source images into patches with labels based on label data.
+To train the GMVAE classifier model, first, we separate source images into patches with labels based on label data.
 With train and validation images, vodet read the label data created by annotation tools.
-A patch that intersects with rectangular annotations will be labelled as the label name (e.g. `flower`), otherwise `others`.
+A patch that intersects with rectangular annotations will be labeled as the label name (e.g. `flower`), otherwise `others`.
 With unlabelled images, sliding-windows crop images into patches.
-The patch sizes are randomly selelcted from that of train label data.
+The patch sizes are randomly selected from that of train label data.

 ```
 gmvae.set_patches("labelme") # for labelme
 gmvae.set_patches("VoTT") # for VoTT
 ```

-Then `patches` directory will be created inside train, validation, unlabelled directory.
+Then `patches` directory will be created inside the train, validation, unlabelled directory.

 ```
 .
 ├── train